nusratBD/Raw-JS-Projects/QURAN-DAILY/README.md

 - ✅ Last Read Surah add to the Local Storage
 - ✅ Ayah BookMark
 - ✅ Ayah UnBookmark from BookMark List
+- ✅ Loader at the time of data fetching from api
 - (More features coming soon...)